tripti-45/SOC-Threat-Hunting-Hawkeye/investigation-report.md

 Method   : GET
 ```

-The file was exported from the PCAP via `File → Export Objects → HTTP` and its hash was submitted to VirusTotal, which confirmed:
+The file was exported from the PCAP and its hash was submitted to VirusTotal, which confirmed:

 ```
 Detection : Spyware.HawkEyeKeyLogger (Malwarebytes)